7 Best Ways to Help Finance Your Kitchen Remodel

 Shop for Financing as Carefully as You Do for Cabinets or Appliances

 The typical budget for a kitchen remodel is 10% to 25% of home’s value.
-That is a major investment, but a carefully planned project will provide a good return (and an improved standard of living).
-For tips on getting the best return on that investment, see our eBook How To Turn Your Kitchen Remodel Into A Smart Investment.
+That is a major investment, but a carefully planned project will provide a good return and an improved standard of living.
 If you will be borrowing money for the project, there are a number of options.

 Expect the loan application process to take three to four weeks for projects below $400,000 and longer for those costing more.
 When calculating the cost of each loan, include the cost of credit reports, loan origination fees, appraisals, closing costs and interest.
 Then, subtract anticipated tax benefits.
 Just as you will shop for the best value on kitchen cabinets or appliances, you should shop for a loan.
 Compare different types of loans, rates and terms across several lenders before making a decision.
 Below are brief descriptions of some sources of funding for remodeling projects:

 This is a short-term loan, usually at a high interest rate.
 It allows you to draw what you need at each point in construction.
 You convert this to another type of mortgage when construction is complete.
 When shopping for a loan, look for a future-value construction loan package.
 This type of package will allow you to draw cash as you need it during construction, then automatically transitions to a permanent mortgage when the project is complete.